4-Day Western Europe Tour: Paris to Amsterdam. See the best of France and Germany on this amazing 4-Day Western Europe Tour: Paris to Amsterdam!

 Cheap flights and hotels discounts for Paris

-In your next place, history and tradition are equally obvious: Luxembourg, the only surviving Grand Duchy in the world.
-After arriving in sophisticated Luxembourg City, the primary places of concern, including the Place de Constitution and Pont Adolphe, will be brought to you on foot before you have time for further exploration on your own.
+In your next place, history and tradition are equally evident: Luxembourg, the last remaining Grand Duchy of the world.
+You will be introduced on foot to the key points of interest, including the Place de Constitution and Pont Adolphe, after arriving in the refined city of Luxembourg, before having time for further discovery on your own.

-We are leaving Luxembourg today and heading to Germany across another European frontier.
-The first stop is historic Trier, the oldest city in Germany and Karl Marx's birthplace.
-From the outside you will have the opportunity to see the house where the influential philosopher was born, now functioning as the Karl Marx Haus museum.
+Today, we leave Luxembourg behind and head into Germany via another European border.
+Historic Trier, Germany ‘s oldest city and the birthplace of Karl Marx, is the first stop.
+From the outside, you will have the chance to see the house where the influential philosopher was born, which now serves as the Museum of Karl Marx Haus.

-The morning starts with a leisurely drive from Frankfurt to Bonn, the former West Germany's capital, until reunification.
-Berlin now runs the domestic government, but Bonn maintains a wealthy history worth exploring.
-Discover the secrets of the city wandering through its streets on an orientation, wandering past highlights like the Rococo-front town hall and Ludwig Van Beethoven Haus, a museum celebrating the life of the much-loved composer.
+The morning starts with a leisurely drive north-west from Frankfurt to Bonn, before reunification, the capital of the former West Germany.
+Berlin is now managed by the national government, but Bonn maintains a rich past worth exploring.
+Discover the mysteries of the city on a stroll around its streets, walking past highlights such as the town hall facing the Rococo and Ludwig Van Beethoven Haus, a museum celebrating the life of the much-loved composer.

-Then it’s on to Cologne, where you go to the magnificent Gothic Cathedral of the city, a UNESCO World Heritage Site.
-The remainder of the evening is yours to further explore Cologne, do a local shopping place or just relax with a refreshing German brew.
+Then it’s on to Cologne, where you’ll head to the magnificent Gothic Cathedral within the city, a UNESCO World Heritage Site.
+It is yours to explore Cologne further the rest of the day, to do a spot of local shopping or to just relax with a suitably refreshing German beer.

-The day is completed with a drive to the Netherlands after dinner.
+The day is rounded off by a trip to the Netherlands after lunch.

-We will visit all the main attractions in Dam Square after breakfast at the hotel, including the Royal Palace and the National Monument.
-You'll have the choice to hop across the storied canals on a glass-topped ship for an hour-long cruise.
-Then we will visit Coster Diamond Factory to see how diamonds are cut and ready for the market using methods in use since the 16th century.
-Zaanse Schans, Holland’s windmill capital, will be our first stop in the afternoon.
-There we will visit the Workshop & Museum of Wooden Shoe and the Cheese Farm to see how clogs and cheese are produced.
+We will visit all the major attractions in Dam Square after breakfast at the hotel, including the Royal Palace and the National Monument.
+For an hour-long cruise through the canals, you will have the choice of jumping on a glass-topped ferry.
+We will then visit the Coster Diamond Factory, using methods that have been in use since the 16th century, to see how diamonds are cut and prepared for the market.
+Our first stop in the afternoon is Zaanse Schans, the capital of Holland’s windmills.
+We’re going to visit the Wooden Shoe Workshop & Museum and the Cheese Farm to see how they make clogs and cheese.